theheraldproject/theheraldproject.github.io/payload/index.md

 ## Centralised or decentralised

-The combined Squire inner and envelope payloads provide a hybrid model.
+The combined Herald inner and envelope payloads provide a hybrid model.
 A contact graph where only one side of the graph is identified is present on the health authority's server, and all exact contact event pairwise information (but no identity information) is stored on each phone.
 The exchange method